CopperTundra/PiWeatherStation/Documentation/Install.md

 ```
 sudo crontab -e
 ```
-add the following line
+For exeample, add the following lines :
 ```
+00 00 * * 6,0 /home/pi/PiClock/night.sh
+00 09 * * 6,0 /usr/sbin/shutdown -r 0
-22 3 * * * /sbin/reboot
+30 22 * * 1-5 /home/pi/PiClock/night.sh
+00 06 * * 1-5 /usr/sbin/shutdown -r 0

 ```
 save the file

-This sets the reboot to occur at 3:22am every day.
-Adjust as needed.
+This will disable the screen and stop the app at 22:30 and reboot at 06:00 every monday-friday.
+And it will do the same on week-ends between 00:00 and 09:00.

 ### Updating to newer/updated versions
 Since we pulled the software from github originally, it can be updated